Ryannnice/ryannnice.github.io/_pages/about.md

 ### <font color = '#000066'>Bio-inspired models and biologically-plausible mechanisms for life-long learning</font>

-I am currently conducting research at the **University of York**, under the supervision of [Prof. Pengcheng Liu](https://scholar.google.com/citations?user=VxmFgc0AAAAJ&hl=zh-CN).
+I am currently conducting research at the University of York, under the supervision of [Prof. Pengcheng Liu](https://scholar.google.com/citations?user=VxmFgc0AAAAJ&hl=zh-CN).

-This summer, I am dedicating my efforts to exploring the biological foundations of **life-long learning** observed in animals, and applying these principles to the ***Franka Emika Panda*** and ***TurtleBot 3*** robotic platforms.
+This summer, I am dedicating my efforts to exploring the biological foundations of **life-long learning** observed in animals, and applying these principles to the ***Franka Emika Panda*** and ***TurtleBot 3 with OpenManipulator-X*** robotic platforms.

 ### <font color = '#000066'>Neuro-Embodied Micro-Robots</font>

-I am transfixed by **computational neuroscience**.
-I am working to understand and model **insect visual circuits**, which exhibit robust and efficient real-time perception, and to apply these principles to real-world artificial systems.
+I am transfixed by **computational neuroscience**, for **bio-vision-inspired collision detection**.
+I am working to understand and model **insect visual circuits**, which exhibit robust and efficient real-time perception, and to apply these principles to real-world artificial systems, e.g. the micro ground robot [***Colias IV***](https://link.springer.com/chapter/10.1007/978-3-319-96728-8_17) and [***TurtleBot*** 4](https://clearpathrobotics.com/turtlebot-4/) equipped with an RGB-D camera.

 Selected Code:
 [**Fly Visuomotor-Inspired Attention-LPLC2 Model**](https://github.com/Ryannnice/neuro-life-project/blob/main/micro_embodied/colias_core/coliasSense_LPLC2.c) **(independently, 2k lines of code in C)**;